mo13561/CubeSatWeb/README.md

 # Cubesat website

-## React frontend with Mongodb database (not separated - just using api queries)
+## React frontend with mongodb database (not separated - just using api queries)

 ### Use: